 Cloud governance is the development of controls that manage access, compliance, and budget across the cloud and its workflows.
 It’s crucial to consider governance, as it is difficult to achieve the agility, cost savings, and speed that benefit your business without governance.
-It’s also important to think about a common approach to governance across all of your private and public clouds to avoid risk and security gaps.
+It’s also important to think about a common approach to cloud governance across all of your private and public clouds to avoid risk and security gaps.
+This article discusses the before and after of cloud governance and what makes it important for your organization.

 Before you jump into cloud governance

-To start, you must have an understanding of the workloads that are deployed, which users and groups should have access to which clouds, the security risks that exist, how people process, and clouds that work together.
-Also, think about governance for adjacent tools such as Ansible and Terraform.
+To start developing cloud governance, you must have an understanding of the workloads that are deployed, and which users and groups should have access to which clouds.
+Other things to consider before starting with cloud governance are the security risks that exist, how people process, and clouds that work together.
+Also, think about governance for adjacent tools such as Ansible and Terraform to consider how cloud governance can help within them.

-The next step is to determine the policies you want to apply.
-Lifecycle and budget policies help eliminate zombie VMs and keep developers in appropriate guardrails to reduce cloud costs.
-Automation and application policies can assure golden images are always used, security rules are enforced, and DevSecOps processes are followed.
+The next step to implement cloud governance is to determine the policies you want to apply.
+Lifecycle and budget policies help eliminate zombie VMs and keep developers under appropriate guardrails to reduce cloud costs.
+Cloud automation and application policies can assure golden images are always used, security rules are enforced, and DevSecOps processes are followed.
+Consider what policies your cloud governance will help to instill.

-While protecting your organization against infiltration and data breaches, your policies should ensure regulatory compliance, protect the privacy of your customer data, and oversee the application of access control, encryption key management, and security groups.
+Examples of policy objectives range from protecting your organization against infiltration and data breaches, your policies should ensure regulatory compliance, protect the privacy of your customer data, and oversee the application of access control, encryption key management, and security groups.
+Getting clear on policy objectives will help with your cloud governance framework.

 Cloud governance rules of the road